is a 30-something ex-park ranger, living a simple but comfortable life in 1980s Canada with his wife and daughter.And then the Shadows came

 and avoiding the shambling undead (rather than out-and-out fighting them), the player leads Randall through the streets, city, suburbs and sewers, all the while fleeing from the hordes of "Shadows" and the men of the sinister "New Law"

 Deadlight contains examples of:

 - Absurdly Spacious Sewer: Seattle apparently has one.
-Particularly, the Seattle Underground is where Ratman has made his home, and are a justified example as they were once the "first floor" of many buildings in the Pioneer Square neighborhood before the entire area was regraded (though the game really stretches it for their vertical scale.)
+Particularly, the Seattle Underground is where The Rat has made his home, and are a justified example as they were once the "first floor" of many buildings in the Pioneer Square neighborhood before the entire area was regraded (though the game really stretches it for their vertical scale.)